ErpNetDocs/info/features/system/integrated-websites.md

 The @@name platform supports a variety of **integrated websites**.
 These websites are brought up and run around the central core of the @@name system.

-Their designation is to offer expanding functionality to company teams, management, partners, customers, local and state authorities, and others.
+Their designation is to offer expanded functionality to company teams, management, partners, customers, local and state authorities, and others.

 Integrated websites are web applications that serve to support a range of business operations, such as:

 * API integrations
 * Service portals
 * Customer service
 * Cross-platform synchronizations
-* Worker-side store and warehouse operations
+* Specific worker-style apps, like WMS Worker
 * System administration and other technical operations
+etc.

 ## Integrated Website Licensing

 Integrated Websites are available after purchasing a license for each of them.
-Website licenses are counted toward a single website instance, taking into account **only the number of websites** available for use.
+Website licenses are counted toward the website instances, taking into consideration only **the number of websites** which have been started.

 Each license provides **a slot** for an integrated website and **does not limit** the type of website that can be used with it.

 ### Website License Usage Example

-For example, if you choose to use the Client Center, the Domain API, and the Revenue Service Portal, you will need **three website licenses**.
+For example, if you choose to use the Client Center, the Domain API, and the Revenue Service Portal, you will need **3 website licenses**.

 After that, you can even swap these websites on the go.